muthasirMohamet/Task-Managments-Web/README.md

 ## Overview

-The Task Management System is a web application built using React.js for the frontend and Java Spring Boot with Thymeleaf for the backend.
+The Task Management System is a web application built using React.js only.
 The system provides functionalities for managing tasks and projects, including user registration, project creation, task assignment, and more.

 ## Features